AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FacetAttributeSequence/_ctor.md

 FacetAttributeSequence Constructor
 ==================================
-AutomationML 2.1 APIInitializes a new instance of the [FacetAttributeSequence][1] class.
+Initializes a new instance of the [FacetAttributeSequence][1] class.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)